-The Hague Convention Abolishing the Requirement of Legalisation for Foreign Public Documents (the Apostille convention or the Apostille treaty) is an international treaty drafted by the Hague Conference on Private International Law.
-It specifies the modalities through which a document issued in one of the signatory states can be certified for legal purposes in all the other signatory states.
+The Hague Convention Abolishing the Requirement of Legalisation for Foreign Public Documents (the Apostille convention or the Apostille treaty) is an international treaty which specifies the way of certification of a document issued in one of the signatory states in order to be used in any other signatory states.

 Such a certification is called an apostille (in French: certification).
 It is an international certification comparable to a notarisation in domestic law.